alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Furthermore, in historic times there have been significant improvements.
 As [Bakker _et al_ (2002)](#ref05) explain,
-subordinate sentences were an innovation to Herodotus, who wrote endless sentences and often forgot to finish them (technically called [anacoluthon](https://en.wikipedia.org/wiki/Anacoluthon)).
+subordinate sentences were an innovation to Herodotus roughly 2,500 years ago (2.5 kya), who wrote endless sentences and often forgot to finish them (technically called [anacoluthon](https://en.wikipedia.org/wiki/Anacoluthon)).